davidzzz0331/davidzzz0331.github.io/_pages/cv.md

 Education
 ======
+* PhD. in Mathematics, University of Pennsylvania, 2025 - Current
-* M.A. in Mathematics, University of Pennsylvania, 2023 - Present
+* M.A. in Mathematics, University of Pennsylvania, 2023 - 2025
 * B.A. in Mathematics, UC Berkeley, 2019-2023

 Awards